daniyaldev2k20/daniyaldev2k20/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... freeCodeCamp Node.js Microservices projects, Microsoft Frontend Bootcamp
+- 🔭 I’m currently working on ...
+RESTful APIs for Web Scraping in fastify
 - 🌱 I’m currently learning ...
-Node.js, JavaScript, NestJS, TypeScript, MongoDB, RESTful APIs development, Clean and Scalable Architecture
+Node.js, React.js, MongoDB, RESTful APIs development, Clean and Scalable Architecture, Front-end Development
 - 👯 I’m looking to collaborate on ...
 Node.Js projects
 - 🤔 I’m looking for help with ...
 Microservices
 - 💬 Ask me about ...
 Anything